-The Benjamin Thumezy was made by
+The Benjamin Thumezy was invented by Reuben Benjamin and was made by

 the Benjamin-Sellar Mfg.
 Co. in Chicago, IL.
 The Thumezy is perhaps

 one of the most complex and most aesthetically pleasing of any